 Beautifully sited on the fringe of Dartmoor, Lydford boasts three defensive features.
-Near the centre is a 13th-century tower on a mound, built as a prison.
-It later became notorious for harsh punishments - 'the most annoyous, contagious and detestable place within this realm'.
-To the south is an earlier Norman earthwork castle: to the north, Saxon town defences.
+Near the centre is a 13th century tower on a mound, built as a prison.
+It later became notorious for harsh punishments, with one of its inmates calling it 'the most annoious, contagious and detestable place within this realm'.
+To the south is an earlier Norman earthwork castle and to the north, there are Saxon town defences.